-Step back into time for a unique dining experience at the union hotel restaurant...
+Step back into time for a unique dining experience at the Union Hotel Restaurant.
 The hotel was constructed of hemlock logs during the heyday of the Susquehanna canal (c.
-1794).
-Some of the original canal beds still exist in front of the building.
-At one time the hotel probably played an important part in the lives of the people who journeyed up and down the river and canal.
-According to an old map, a sawmill was located on the run just north of the hotel, so during the old days, the hotel was ideally located.
-The Union Hotel Restaurant is a fine dining experience featuring a 1790's atmosphere complete with candlelight, warm hearths and food service catered by servers in colonial attire.
-The menu is superb, offering selections ranging from 28 oz. prime rib (King Cut) dinners to filet mignon, lobster tails, unusual pasta dishes, PLUS bear steaks, frog legs and 'gator tail (all in season).
+1794), and was probably a major stop for the people who journeyed up and down the river at the time.
+The Union Hotel Restaurant is a fine dining experience featuring a 1790's atmosphere complete with candlelight, warm hearths and food catered by servers in colonial attire.

 The Tavern is the main center of events at the Union Hotel, featuring a famous biker gathering every weekend and the best local bands around.
 The tavern was beautifully crafted in a rustic, 1790's style, right down to the foundation— a perfect complement to the Union Hotel Restaurant.
 Stop by to enjoy the music, drinks, and pit beef which make the Tavern a favorite go-to spot for a good time.